syncfusion-content/angular-api-docs/api/angular/ejGrid.md

 ### editSettings.titleColumn `string`
 {:#members:editsettings-titleColumn}

-Gets or sets a value that indicates whether the title for edit form is different from the primarykey column.
+Gets or sets a value that indicates whether the title for edit form is different from the primary key column.

 #### Default Value: